Early Fall Vignettes With Vintage Decor and Natural Elements

 Glass bottles are such pretty vintage items to mix into any fall vignette.
 At the beginning of every fall season, I replace the coastal summer blues with amber and darker green bottles for fall.

-You can place a bunch of them together for impact or add one or two to a vignette.
+You can place many of them together for impact or add one or two to a vignette.

 vintage copper tea kettle and basket